Could rain, snow, hot or cold weather affect your cell phone signal?

 But for you and me it means the cell signal is (a) diluted by noise and (b) takes longer to get where it’s supposed to go (either to your phone or the tower) which we notice as reduced reception.
-Or it may not get there at all – in which case we would have no signal, or maybe an intermittent signal.

-Fog & clouds – Again, these would probably affect cell reception less than rain, but they can still scatter radio waves in localized areas.
+- Fog & clouds – Again, these would probably affect cell reception less than rain, but they can still scatter radio waves in localized areas.

-Temperature – Heat or cold, exclusive of other weather conditions, should have no effect on your cell reception.
+- Temperature – Heat or cold, exclusive of other weather conditions, should have no effect on your cell reception.
 Now, it may seem like outside temperatures affect your signal, but this is almost always the result of humidity changes that accompany warming or cooling temps.